QuorumDMS/av-uptime/.github/ISSUE_TEMPLATE/expected-maintenance.md

 <!-- Must include the following block at the very beginning of the issue
-       Note dates must follow https://www.w3.org/TR/NOTE-datetime -->
+       Note dates must follow https://www.w3.org/TR/NOTE-datetime
+       Be sure to remove **all other comments** other than the one directly below this one, or the maintenance will not be parsed correctly.
+ -->
 <!--
 start: 2021-05-25T23:00-06:00